mitvis/saliency-cards/Integrated Gradients/integrated_gradients_saliency_card.md

 ### Perceptual Correspondence
 &#128997; **[Localization Utility](https://pubs.rsna.org/doi/10.1148/ryai.2021200267)**: Integrated gradients fails the localization utility test.
 IIts saliency values have less overlap with the ground truth than a random model.
 Evaluated on SIIM-ACR Pneumothorax and RSNA Pneumonia medical images.

 &#128997; **[Mean IoU](https://www.nature.com/articles/s42256-022-00536-x)**: Integrated gradients had lower IoU with the ground truth than CAM and occlusion-based methods.
 It also had lower IoU with the ground truth than human localization in a chest x-ray setting.
+Evaluated using CNNs on CheXpert chest x-ray images.

 &#128994; **[Plausibility](https://arxiv.org/pdf/2104.05824.pdf)**: Integrated gradients highlights human-important features more than vanilla gradients and SmoothGrad across most architectures.